qooxdoo/qooxdoo/docs/core/advanced_properties.md

        */
       getAsync(property, thisObj) {
         //You don't have to define this function at all.
-        //If you do, this is like returning `true` from your `supportsGetAsync` method,
+        //If you do, this makes the property by treated as with an async getter.
-        //otherwise it's like returning `false`.
       }
     }
   }